brugr9/UEPluginVolumeCreator/README.md

   * Default Value: `none`
   * Info: Mandatory, DVR Actor Instance to synchronize rotation from

-<div style='page-break-after: always'></div>

 ### 4.7.
 Region Of Interest Actor

-Region Of Interest Actor, in Outline Hierarchy (Scene Graph) ideally subordinated to the corresponding DVR Actor for adaptive scaling.
+Region Of Interest Actor, in Outline Hierarchy (Scene Graph) ideally subordinated directly to the corresponding DVR Actor for adaptive scaling.

 Plugin Content: